Dynamical properties for composition operators on $H^{2}(\mathbb{C}_{+})$: Shadowing and Li-Yorke chaos for lg

-The main goal of this section is to classify the symbols that induce a composition operator satisfying some type of shadowing on $H^{2}(\mathbb{C}_{+})$.
+\begin{remark} The main goal of this section is to classify the symbols that induce a composition operator satisfying some type of shadowing on $H^{2}(\mathbb{C}_{+})$.
 Proposition \ref{ksha} states that existence of fixed points for the symbol implies non-existence of positive shadowing property.
+This idea can be extended for composition operators on Fréchet spaces. \end{remark}